 You might be asking yourself: Where do I go from here?
 A great way to start the next phase of your journey is by looking back at the beginning of this guide, to the first goal you set.
 If you completed it, consider setting a new goal and restarting this guide with your new abilities and knowledge.
 If you have not yet reached your goal, take some time to rethink and figure out how you can accomplish it.
 Maybe the timeframe you chose was just not long enough, or maybe you need to concentrate on one step at a time.
-You may want expert help from a registered dietitian, your doctor, or a personal trainer.
+You may want expert help from a registered dietitian, your doctor or a personal trainer.
 No matter what path you choose, the most important thing is to continue your wellness journey and not stop here.

 And you are not going alone - the WellSpan Winter STREAK team is ready to help you with your goals.
-We've already included some extra tips, resources, and recipes in the following pages.
-If you wish to reach out to our Health Educators, email Brandi Helman at bhelman3@wellspan.org.
+We've already included some extra tips, resources and recipes in the following pages.
+For additional support, please contact our Community Health Coordinators, Jen Gastley (jgastley2@wellspan.org) and Bekah Hamner (rhamner@wellspan.org).